 Jill said: “We bypass Gatlinburg, Pigeon Forge and the busy areas, and head to Chimney Rock and Lake Lure, NC.
 Wonderful hiking and waterfalls, quaint little shops and restaurants, and the lake has a gorgeous beach and swimming.
 Also the Broad River is great for fishing.
 So much to do and it is so beautiful and peaceful there!”

-More Fun Tips for Your Next Trip:
+Don’t miss out!
+Score even more Fun Tips for Your Next Trip…

 What are some of your favorite places to see, things to do, etc?
 Leave a comment & share!